DiegoAWS/test-cinema-theatre/README.md

 node script.js booking_requests
 ```

-And to see a more detailed Errors view
+And to see a more detailed Errors view:

 ```sh
 node script.js booking_requests -d